Yi Geun-taek: Biography

-As Minister of Military and Law, Yi was part of signing of Eulsa Treaty.
+As Minister of Military and Law, Yi signed the Eulsa Treaty.
 With Yi Wan-yong, Yi was one of the ministers who agreed with the treaty.
 After the treaty he got 1st class of Order of the Rising Sun.
 Many officials tried to punish Yi with four other ministers who signed the treaty but it failed.
 Yi tried to censor the regiments of Jinwidae by appointing Yi Byeong-mu as the official for censoring.
 On 17 November 1906, Yi became the speaker of Junchuwon.
-In 1906, he got attacked with knife from an assassin when he was sleeping in his second wife's house.
+In 1906, he was attacked with knife by an assassin when he was sleeping in his second wife's house.
 He was sent to hospital after being attacked.
-He was cured after months being in hospital.
-After being cured, he was appointed as Baejongmuguanjang on 25 May 1907.
+He recovered after months being in hospital.
+After his recovery, he was appointed as Baejongmuguanjang on 25 May 1907.
 He was removed from the army on 3 September 1907.
 After the annexation, Yi was ennobled as viscount and was part of the Jungchuwon of Korea under Japanese rule.
 He died on 17 December 1919.
 Eight days after his death, Sunjong of Korea gave him 250 won.
 He was one of the Chinilpa for signing the Eulsa Treaty.
 His properties was forfeited to the Korean government.
 However, Yi's older brother's grandson tried to get back Yi's property.